ToolShedTested

 Performance Deep Dive

 Stroke length is the distance the blade travels per stroke -- more stroke means more material removed per cycle.
-The CMCRS620B's 7/8-inch stroke vs. the 1-1/8 to 1-1/4 inch strokes on competitors means each stroke cuts less deeply, requiring more strokes to get through the same material.
+The CMCS300B's 1-inch stroke vs. the 1-1/8 to 1-1/4 inch strokes on heavier competitors means each stroke cuts slightly less deeply, requiring more strokes to get through the same material.
 On thin stock like 2x6 framing, this difference is minor and you may not notice it in practical use.
-On thick stock like 4x4 posts, masonry lath, or tree branches over 3 inches, the shorter stroke translates to measurably slower cuts -- I measured about 30-40% longer cut times through 4x4 PT vs. a 1-1/8-inch stroke brushless saw.
+On thick stock like 4x4 posts, masonry lath, or tree branches over 3 inches, the shorter stroke translates to slower cuts.
 For the target user making occasional cuts, this is acceptable; for someone cutting structural members regularly, it's worth upgrading to a longer-stroke saw.

 Brushed Motor: Actual Durability Expectations